-The Town Council bought up land between the High Street and Causeyside, laid out New Street and, in March 1734, auctioned off 38 building plots at a profit Towns people gave subscriptions of £ 1,900, of which only £600 was used for building works, which were entrusted to local masons, James Baird and John Hart
+The Town Council bought up land between the High Street and Causeyside, laid out New Street and in March 1734 it auctioned off 38 building plots at a profit.Townspeople gave subscriptions of £1900, of which only £600 was used for building works, which were entrusted to local masons, James Baird and John Hart

 Dr John Witherspoon

-From 1819 the Laigh Kirk building was let out by the Council For religious and public meetings.
-And was bought by a group of individuals in the I830’s to ensure this use would continue.
-It was leased by the newly formed Evangelical Union in 1835, which then bought it in 1849 for £300 but continued to let it for meetings, as the church was too big for the congregation, a floor was constructed at gallery level, reducing the sittings to 900.
+From 1819 the Laigh Kirk building was let out by the council for religious and public meetings.
+It was bought by a group of individuals in the I830’s to ensure this use would continue.
+It was leased by the newly formed Evangelical Union in 1835, which then bought it in 1849 for £300 but continued to let it for meetings.
+As the church was too big for the congregation a floor was constructed at gallery level reducing the sittings to 900.

 Having repaired the building in 1873 the Evangelical Union altered it again, about 1901 employing Thomas Graham Abercrombie (1862 – 1926) the pre-eminent Paisley architect.
 The north wing was divided from the church, with a hall seating 100 above and vestry etc. below.
-The gallery level floor and gallery in the east wing were removed and the adjacent upper and lower side windows joined to light the choir, located at the end of a long, narrow, east- facing church.’
-Having bought the land form the Council, what was now the ED Congregational Church extended the North wing right up to the Church Lane boundary in 1926, bringing the hall to a seating capacity of 250, the great north window was reused, and stone and detailing carefully matched.
+The gallery level floor and gallery in the east wing were removed and the adjacent upper and lower side windows joined to light the choir, located at the end of the long, narrow, east- facing church.
+Having bought the land from the council, what was now the ED Congregational Church extended the North wing right up to the Church Lane boundary in 1926, bringing the hall to a seating capacity of 250, the great north window was reused, and stone and detailing carefully matched.
 The roof was renewed in 1937.

 Paisley Arts Centre

-The building was bought back by the local authority in 1980s and opened as Paisley Arts Centre in 1987.
+The building was bought back by the local authority in 1980’s and opened as Paisley Arts Centre in 1987.
 The basic arrangement of Abercrombie’s plan survives today.
-Most of the original church serves as a theatre, seating 158, with the stage where the choir was.
-The vestry has become the dressing room, the gallery is now the bar and most of the church hall is the work shop, with toilets etc. below: The building’s total capacity is 300.
+Most of the original church serves as the 158 seat theatre with the stage where the choir was.
+The vestry has become the dressing room, the gallery is now the bar and most of the church hall is the workshop, with toilets etc. below.
+The building’s total capacity is 300.

 Graves & Headstones

 The Church Yard was originally laid out in “lairs” (places to lie in) eight feet square, close to the church.
-These were sold as family graves, and ownership denoted by inscriptions on kerb stones, on the tops of long stones sunk vertically into the ground at the plot corners, and headstones.
+These were sold as family graves, and ownership was denoted by inscriptions on kerb stones on the tops of long stones sunk vertically into the ground at the plot corners and headstones.
 Epitaphs could be added later.
-Poor people could be burled around the edges of the yard, but without guarantee of being undisturbed by later burials.
+Poor people could be buried around the edges of the yard, but wit no guarantee of being undisturbed by later burials.
 The first burial was in 1742 and the latest epitaph is 1840.
 Most people buried here were merchants or manufacturers in the textile industry.
 The more important folk already had their lairs at the Abbey graveyard.

-In the 1870s 5m of the Churchyard’s frontage road was widening and replaced the high wall with railings.
-Some 20m was taken off its western end for development of the Paisley Centre in the late 1980’s.
-The graveyard was improved in 1994, when headstones which had been laid on their backs were re-erected around perimeter walls.
+In the 1870’s 5 metres of the Churchyard’s frontage road was widened and the high wall replaced with railings.
+Some 20 metres was taken off its western end for development of the Paisley Centre in the late 1980’s.
+The graveyard was improved in 1994, when headstones which had been laid on their backs were re-erected around the perimeter walls.